-This one-hour lecture presentation discusses the 66-year history of Navy's maximum-security prison by using a combination of historical photos as well as extended video clips from the documentary anthology titled, The Castle: Stories of the Portsmouth Naval Prison.
+This one-hour historical lecture discusses the 66-year history of Navy's maximum-security prison by using a combination of historical photos as well as extended video clips from the documentary anthology titled, The Castle: Stories of the Portsmouth Naval Prison.

 The extended video clips cover three different time periods of the Naval prison's history: the end of World War I, World War II, and the Vietnam War era, featuring interviews with Marines and Navy personnel who served at the Naval Prison.

 Plus, 100 year old silent movie footage where Naval prisoners and the prison were used as extras in a 1919 silent movie feature.
-The writer and producer of this silent was the Naval prison's only civilian commander, Thomas Mott Osborne, a former prison warden from New York.
+The writer and producer of this silent movie was the Naval prison's only civilian commander, Thomas Mott Osborne, a former prison warden from New York.